formkit/docs-content/guides/create-a-tailwind-theme.md

 ### Creating one-off min and max constraints

-Sometimes as a theme author you need to clamp or expand available values beyond what is defined in a variable's default scale.
-You can do this by passing additional `min` and `max` arguments to a particular instance of a variable in a class list.
+Sometimes as a theme author you need to clamp or expand available values beyond what is defined in a variable's default min and max definition.
+You can do this by passing additional `min` and `max` arguments to inline instances of a variable.

 The provided values for `min` and `max` _must_ be values or the variables associated scale — whether that is a default scale for an editor or a custom scale defined by the theme author.